 Solder mask is likely to chip if it gets routed, so you should design a buffer zone, rather than having the mask flow over the edges like frosting.

-There are other overcoats you can use on the top of your PCB to protect copper traces, and increase the dielectric value over the surface of the board.
+There are other overcoats you can use on the top of your printed circuit board to protect copper traces, and increase the dielectric value over the surface of the board.

 The most common is a Kapton overcoat, which has a high dielectric value that decreases corona effects and increases the over-arc voltage.
 Kapton is prerouted and drilled, then pressed onto your board with an acrylic glue.
 You can get sheets between 1-5 mil with 2-3 kV ratings, and you can use multiple layers.